-4 Make the configuration permanent:
+Make the configuration permanent:

-Typical DB2 configuration in a VCS cluster
+Typical DB2 configuration in a Cluster Server

 DB2 UDB is configured on a two-system cluster.
 DB2 UDB system binaries are installed identically on local file systems on System A and System B. The instance home directory, instance binaries, and the database reside on shared storage, available to either node.